AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_ps4.md

 If you need to register for an account, or if you need to add PlayStation 4 access rights to your existing account, you can do so through the site.

 Once you have the distribution *.zip* file on your computer, unzip it into your Stingray installation folder.
-The contents of its `engine` folder should be merged into the `engine` folder that is already present in your installation folder.
+Make sure that the contents of its `engine` folder are merged into the `engine` folder that is already present in your installation folder.

 ### Install the PlayStation 4 platform SDK

-If you want to connect your Windows development machine to your PlayStation 4 for mirroring or running your project, you will need to install the PlayStation 4 platform SDK.
+If you want to connect your Windows development machine to your PlayStation 4 for mirroring or running your project, you need to install the PlayStation 4 platform SDK.

 You need **version SR_DOC_PS4_SDK_VERSION**.
 Other versions may or may not be compatible.